rbowsley/lamplighthelp/source/8-2-0_Viewing_Outcomes_Records_for_a_Particular_Person-_The_Outcomes_Tab.markdown

 - Click on the top row of a column to re-order the records.
 For example, you could choose to sort by date, category or {{workarea}}.

-- View more or less records on one page by choosing an options from the 'Show' drop-down above the table.
-Alternatively you can click on the page numbers (also above the table) to move through the records.
+- View more or fewer records on one page by choosing an option from the 'Show' drop-down above the table.
+Alternatively, you can click on the page numbers (also above the table) to move through the records.

 - Change the columns that you see in the table by right-clicking on the top header-row to see a list of what is available.